williln/til/python/new-virtualenv.md

-# Create a new Python virtual environment
+# Create a new Python virtual environment/ pyenv cheat sheet

 With: